Lena Raine: Personal life

+In 2014, she published a book titled City of Tigers, and, since 2015, has begun composing more LGBT-oriented fiction in her spare time.

 Awards

-Raine was nominated for a BAFTA (British Academy of Film and Television Arts) and won American Society of Composers, Authors and Publishers (ASCAP) Video Game Score of the Year in 2019.
+Raine was nominated for a BAFTA (British Academy of Film and Television Arts) and won American Society of Composers, Authors and Publishers (ASCAP) Video Game Score of the Year in 2019 for Celeste.
 Her soundtrack for Celeste was also nominated for Best Score/Music at The Game Awards 2018.